 Marrying through the Rabbinate

 Once you have officially registered your wedding with the Rabbinate, you can request your ketubah text.
 I recommend requesting it both from the rabbi who is officiating, and the Rabbinate office who you registered with.
 There are many different texts depending on ashkenazi, sefardi and nuanced differences/preferences per Rabbinate office/rabbi which is why this is not something I am able to do on your behalf.
 I need the text filled-in with your wedding information as a WORD DOCUMENT, where I can copy and paste it into the design.
 If they won’t give it to you and only provide you a photo of a written copy (sometimes happens!), you can use one of the below templates to type it up into a word document.
 Please read over it very carefully to ensure it matches what the rabbinate provided you.
-Only once you have this document can we get started - so you can attach it in your opening email to me alongside the design you’d like to order.
+Only once you have this document can we get started - and you can attach your ketubah word document to your order form here.

 The below documents can help to expedite the process of typing up the ketubah, please pick the one that seems closest to what you have been given and use it: